Ultimate Boston to Acadia National Park Road Trip (2+ Day Itinerary)

 Day 2, part 2: Portland, ME to Rockland, Me (78.5 miles via 295N)

-K, so we aren’t saying that it’s absolutely necessary to stop halfway along the road to Rockland in the tiny little town of Wiscasset just so you can sample a lobster roll from one of the best lobster shacks in the entire region, but we are saying that you will literally be driving right past Red’s Eats about 50 minutes or so after leaving Portland, so do what you will with that information!
+It’s not absolutely necessary to stop halfway along the road to Rockland in the tiny town of Wiscasset to sample a lobster roll from one of the best lobster shacks in the entire country… or is it?
+You will be driving right past Red’s Eats about 50 minutes or so after leaving Portland, so do what you will with that information!

-Your next leg of the trip will be the final stretch to Acadia and you’re looking at almost 2 hours in the car before pulling into the park, so consider a quick fuel-up at quirky Café Miranda before you leave Rockland!
-With a fabulous menu, there’s lots to choose from—especially those delicious desserts!
+Your next leg of the trip will be the final stretch to Acadia!
+You’re looking at almost 2 hours in the car before pulling into Acadia National Park, so consider a quick fuel-up at quirky Café Miranda before you leave!
+With a fabulous menu, there’s lots to choose from—especially delicious desserts!
 Maybe have a little Blueberry Crisp or Focaccia Bread Pudding before you hit the road?

 Day 2, part 3: Rockland, ME to Acadia National Park (80 miles via US-1N)